opendaylight/docs/docs/release-process/branch-cutting.rst

       Enable **Exclusive** checkbox for the submit button to override any existing permissions.

 #.
-Enable create reference permissions on gerrit for RE's to submit .gitreview patches.
+Enable create reference permissions on Gerrit for RE's to submit
+   ``.gitreview`` patches.
    **(Helpdesk)**

    .. figure:: images/gerrit-update-create-reference.png